-Compliance with the following requirement of the Roads and Maritime Services
+4. Compliance with NSW Roads and Maritime Services Requirements Compliance with the following requirement of the Roads and Maritime Services

-- i.
-The subject property is affected in the manner shown by pink colour on the attached plan by a Road Widening Order under Section 25 of the Roads Act, 1993 as shown on DP617176.
-However, the Roads and Maritime Services has no objections to the proposed development on property grounds provided any new buildings or structures are erected clear of the land reserved for road widening (unlimited in height and depth). - ii.
-The proposed slip lane lane along Old Northern Road shall be designed to meet RMS's requirements, and endorsed by a suitably qualified practitioner.
+- The subject property is affected in the manner shown by pink colour on the attached plan by a Road Widening Order under Section 25 of the Roads Act, 1993 as shown on DP617176.
+However, the Roads and Maritime Services has no objections to the proposed development on property grounds provided any new buildings or structures are erected clear of the land reserved for road widening (unlimited in height) and death). (unlimited in height and depth). - The proposed slip lane lane along Old Northern Road shall be designed to meet RMS's requirements, and endorsed by a suitably qualified practitioner.